Christmas in New York is an experience unlike any other, and the festive season really is the most wonderful time of the year to visit The Big Apple.

 Experience the magic of New York during the holidays with a special sightseeing tour that celebrates the spirit of the season.
 THE RIDE's Christmas Edition is a limited-engagement sensation that uses original music, videos, and a dazzling collection of sights to show you the Big Apple's festive side.

 You'll hop on a bus fitted with side-facing seats, state-of-the-art audiovisual equipment, and hilarious, engaging hosts to create the lively mood.
 Relax for the unique performance as you're carried out on a 4-mile journey through the sparkling city.
 We won't spoil it for you by saying what you see, but it's a must for the festive season.

-For something extra special during Christmas in New York, head to the Asíate at the Madarin Oriental, which has the most exquisite views across Manhattan.
+For something extra special during Christmas in New York, head to MO Lounge at the Mandarin Oriental, which has the most exquisite views across Manhattan.

-For a hot cider, boozy hot chocolate or Irish hot cream coffee in a cosy igloo, head to 230 Fifth Rooftop.
+To wash all of that down, head to 230 Fifth Rooftop for a hot cider, boozy hot chocolate or Irish hot cream coffee in a cosy igloo.
 Heated (thankfully) and transparent, they offer a spectacular view of the city.

-Where to stay during Christmas in New York
+Where to stay if you visit New York at Christmas

-If you’re there for a few days, make the most out of your Christmas in New York and stay centrally.
+If you’re going to be in The Big Apple for a few days, make the most out of your Christmas in New York and stay centrally.
 Within minutes from Broadway and major Midtown attractions – think Rockefeller Center, Empire State Building and Madison Square Gardens – The Westin New York at Times Square is the perfect base for a New York stay.